UTRGV-3340/sinatra-hello-world-html/README.md

 Submission
 ------------
-1. Clone this repo on codio and complete the required functions and pages.
+1. Clone this repo on codio and complete the instructions above.
-2. Commit and push your solution to GitHub (make sure you pass all the tests before you do), double check your repo on GitHub and verify the commit went through.
+2. Commit and push your solution to GitHub, double check your repo on GitHub and verify the commit went through.
-3. Complete all the instructions and submit in Blackboard pictures similar to the ones given in the instructions, just replace Carlos with your own name.
+3. Submit in Blackboard pictures similar to the ones given in the instructions, just replace Carlos with your own name.
 Make sure the URL of your page is visible.